Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: Introduction

-A major progress has been achieved recently by Faitg in \cite{Faitg,Faitg2,Faitg3,Faitg4}.
+A major progress has been achieved recently by Faitg in \cite{Faitg3,Faitg,Faitg2,Faitg4}.
 He defined the qLGFTs for arbitrary finite-dimensional ribbon factorizable Hopf gauge algebras $H$, not necessarily semisimple, using combinatorial quantization.
-He showed that the mapping class group representations associated to such qLGFTs coincide with those of Lyubashenko--Majid \cite{LM, Lyu}, which were originally defined by categorical means, and provided explicit and ready-to-use formulas for Dehn twists.
-In particular this includes (with little adaptation) the restricted quantum group for $sl(2)$ at a primitive root of unity of even order.
+He showed that the mapping class group representations associated to such qLGFTs coincide with those of Lyubashenko--Majid \cite{Lyu, LM}, which were originally defined by categorical means, and provided explicit and ready-to-use formulas for Dehn twists.
+In particular this includes (with little adaptation) the restricted quantum group for ${\mathfrak{sl}}(2)$ at a primitive root of unity of even order.
 In this case, he generalized the Wilson loop map, obtained new non semisimple representations of $K_q(\Sigma)$, and established new relationships with the stated skein algebras.
-He showed also that the corresponding qLGFT mapping class group representations coincide in genus $g=1$ with those derived from logarithmic conformal field theory in \cite{FGST}.
+He showed also that the corresponding qLGFT mapping class group representations coincide in genus $g=1$ with those derived from logarithmic conformal field theory in~\cite{FGST}.

-In the present paper we make a further step in the root of unity case; we note that another approach is being developed in \cite{G-J-S}.
-We consider the qLGFTs on $\Sigma$ with gauge algebra an unrestricted adjoint quantum group $U_\e(\mathfrak{g})$, where $\e$ is a root of unity of odd order $l$.
-As mentioned above, for simplicity we focus on the case where $\Sigma$ is a sphere with $n+1$ open disks removed, $n\geq 1$ (sometimes we say for short that $\Sigma$ is punctured), but qualitatively similar results hold for surfaces of non zero genus.
+\looseness=-1 In the present paper we make a further step in the root of unity case; we note that another approach is being developed in \cite{G-J-S}.
+We consider the qLGFTs on $\Sigma$ with gauge algebra an unrestricted (adjoint) quantum group $U_q(\mathfrak{g})$; when $q=\e$ is a root of unity we mainly focus on the case $\mathfrak{g}={\mathfrak{sl}}(2)$.
+Also for technical simplicity we assume $\e$ is a primitive root of unity of odd order $l$; the case of even order can be treated similarly.
+As mentioned above, for simplicity also we focus on the case where $\Sigma$ is a sphere with $n+1$ open disks removed, $n\geq 1$ (sometimes we say for short that $\Sigma$ is punctured), but qualitatively similar results hold for surfaces of non zero genus.

-First we construct the graph algebra $\Ll_{0,n} := \Ll_{0,n}(\mathfrak{g})$ associated to the ``daisy graph" in $\Sigma$, made of one vertex, one loop encircling each deleted disk, and one ``cilium" at the vertex, which provides an ordering of the loops by using the orientation of $\Sigma$.
+First we construct the graph algebra $\Ll_{0,n} := \Ll_{0,n}(\mathfrak{g})$ associated to the ``daisy graph'' in $\Sigma$, made of one vertex, one loop encircling each deleted disk, and one ``cilium" at the vertex, which provides an ordering of the loops by using the orientation of $\Sigma$.
 The embedding in $\Sigma$ gives the daisy graph a structure of ribbon graph, as shown in the picture below: